Skip to main content

 At minimum, include clear logo usage rules, exact color codes, a typography hierarchy, and short voice guidance.
 For the logo, show approved versions, acceptable backgrounds, and at least one misuse example so people do not stretch, recolor, or improvise new marks.
 For files, provide share-ready EPS, PNG, TIFF, and JPEG versions in black and white, grayscale, and color where those treatments are approved.

 It can support a more credible presentation, but it does not guarantee higher rates.
 Use the guide to keep your proposal, onboarding PDF, and follow-up materials visually and verbally consistent so the client sees the same business each time.
-If you want proof, track your own numbers and notes, such as proposal comments, revision themes, or onboarding questions, then add a note like “Add current benchmark after verification.”
+If you want proof, track your own numbers and notes, such as proposal comments, revision themes, or onboarding questions, and verify any benchmark from your own source records before using it.

 Send a one-page summary plus a link or folder with the current asset files.
 Include your primary logo, alternate approved treatments, exact color codes, heading and body font choices, three voice rules, and the approved EPS, PNG, TIFF, and JPEG files.
 Ask the client to confirm they are using the current version, because outdated assets can quickly create inconsistent outputs.